monicabrassilva/spryker.github.io/docs/scos/dev/feature-integration-guides/202307.0/glue-api/dynamic-data-api/dynamic-data-exchange-api-integration.md

 ---
-title: Dynamic Data API integration
+title: Dynamic Exchange API integration
-description: Integrate the Dynamic Data API into a Spryker project.
+description: Integrate the Dynamic Exchange API into a Spryker project.
 last_updated: June 22, 2023
 template: feature-integration-guide-template
 redirect_from:
-    - /docs/scos/dev/feature-integration-guides/202304.0/glue-api/dynamic-data-api/dynamic-data-api-integration.html
+    - /docs/scos/dev/feature-integration-guides/202304.0/glue-api/dynamic-data-exchange-api/dynamic-data-exchange-api-integration.html
-    - /docs/scos/dev/feature-integration-guides/202307.0/glue-api/dynamic-data-api-integration.html
+    - /docs/scos/dev/feature-integration-guides/202307.0/glue-api/dynamic-data-exchange-api-integration.html
 ---

-This document describes how to integrate the Dynamic Data API into a Spryker project.
+This document describes how to integrate the Dynamic Data Exchange API into a Spryker project.

 ---

-The Dynamic Data API is a powerful tool that allows seamless interaction with your database.
+The Dynamic Data Exchange API is a powerful tool that allows seamless interaction with your database.

 You can easily access your data by sending requests to the API endpoint.